 The Finn AI dedicated library of utterances and responses is a significant differentiator.
 It allows mid-sized organizations to operate at a scale well beyond their existing customer base.

 Compiling all the different ways people will converse with your chatbot is incredibly convoluted and time-consuming.
 Even the former head of digital banking at Bank of America, Michelle Moore, was surprised to discover that customers were able to find 2,000 different ways to ask Erica to send money.
-Now extrapolate this across all the different requests your chatbot will receive to better understand the complexity.
+Now extrapolate this across all the different requests your banking chatbot will receive to better understand the complexity.

 Our data aggregation model provides you with the ability to support over 80 percent of the bank and credit union queries you’ll receive at launch—and you won’t need two years to get there.